kubera/kubera.github.com/_posts/2016-01-22-groovy-is-awesome.md

 tags: [groovy, grails, gradle]
 ---

-In my last project, we used Grails 3 which uses _groovy_ as the main technology.
+In my last project, we used Grails 3 that uses _groovy_ as the main technology.
 With groovy you can really focus on your business problems.
 You have very little boilerplate code.

-Here some cool stuff I really like in groovy.
+Here it is some cool stuff I really like in groovy.

 Working with strings:
 {% highlight groovy %}